-For internal credit risk management purposes, the Group determines that the following situations indicate that a financial asset is in default (without taking into account any collateral held by the Group):
+For internal credit risk management purposes, the Group considers the following situations as indication that a financial asset is in default (without taking into account any collateral held by the Group):

 - i.
 Internal or external information show that the debtor is unlikely to pay its creditors. - ii.
-When a financial asset is more than 90 days past due unless the Group has reasonable and corroborative information to support a more lagged default criterion.
+Financial asset is more than 90 days past due unless the Group has reasonable and corroborative information to support a more lagged default criterion.